-What he does not realise is that God’s nature is to be all powerful, part of being all powerful is also having authority over the heavens and earth.
-Since it is God’s nature to be all powerful, then it is impossible for God to not have power, also known as authority, over the heavens and earth.
+What he does not realise is that God’s nature is to be all-powerful, part of being all-powerful is also having authority over the heavens and earth.
+Since it is God’s nature to be all-powerful, then it is impossible for God to not have power, also known as an authority, over the heavens and earth.

 “”Then comes the end, when he delivers the kingdom to God the Father after DESTROYING every rule and every authority and power.
 For he must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death.
 For ‘God has put all things in subjection under his feet.’